 Which careers attract computer science and IT students?

-IT and technology was the most popular career choice for students of computer science and IT identified by a 2018 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-Just under a fifth (19.8%) of computer science and IT students who participated in the survey said they were interested in this area.
+IT and technology was the most popular career choice for students of computer science and IT identified by a 2019 survey of more than 74,000 undergraduates carried out by Trendence UK, a GTI business.
+Just over a fifth (21.1%) of computer science and IT students who participated in the survey said they were interested in this area.
 The most popular careers for students of computer science and IT were as follows:

 |IT and technology||21.1% expressed an interest|